surrealwaffle/yymp/README.md

 # yymp
-*yymp* is a type list manipulation library for C++11, C++14, and C++17.
+*yymp* is a typelist manipulation library for C++11, C++14, and C++17.

 # Requirements
 A C++ compiler supporting at least the C++11 standard.
 Some features may require the C++14 or C++17 standards to be available.

 # Example Usage
-There are two ways to include the headers for type lists.
+There are two ways to include the headers for typelists.
 ``` c++
 #include <yymp/typelist_fwd.hpp>
 ```
-This will include just the type list definition, without any other functionality.
+This will include just the typelist definition, without any other functionality.
 ``` c++
 #include <yymp/typelist.hpp>
 ```